 When spring hits and my rhubarb pops up I get really excited.
 It grows so fast and my mid-May I'm in full rhubarb mode!
 This recipe I didn't get a chance to try last year.
 It's an old family recipe from my sister-in-law.
 What's interesting is that it's different from your usual crisp - it has a top and bottom layer and there is a syrup that gets poured over the rhubarb.
 So yummy! —Oat&Sesame

 all-purpose flour (GF option to sub oat flour)

 Rhubarb + Syrup*

-- NOTES *This recipe is fantastic + sweet, but I would suggest cutting back on the sugar within the crunch and the syrup.
-I find that most old fashioned recipes are overly sweet for my taste.
-I also only used ¾ of the syrup.
+*This recipe is SWEET!
+I suggest cutting back on the brown sugar within the crunch top and using less syrup.
+I only used ¾ of the syrup.